Course Outline

 5. Translating Strategy into Action: OKRs & Beyond for Government

-• Presentations followed by peer feedback.
+• Presentations followed by peer feedback to enhance accountability and effectiveness.

 6. Wrap-up & Templates Toolkit for Government